 Spark Video is a favorite creation tool for Chromebooks (and iPads too).
 The possibilities are truly endless as you combine images, text, icons, video and voice to create a movie.
-On a Chromebook, students and teachers can access Spark Video by heading to spark.adobe.com.
+On a Chromebook, students and teachers can access Spark Video on the web by clicking here..
 After signing in, users have three choices of fantastic creation tools including the powerful moviemaking tool Spark Video we’re focusing on in this post (learn more about: Spark Page and Spark Post).

 The first thing you are asked to do when you start a new Spark Video is choose a title.
 You can skip this step or change your title later if you choose.

 Users also have the option to choose a template for their story.
 The templates are helpful tools for any age and definitely worth exploring.
 If you’d rather start from scratch you’ll tap the button at the bottom of the screen.

 Once you are in creation mode you can add additional slides from the bottom left-hand corner, or change the theme, layout or music at the top right-hand corner.